Daisy Hill Farm House

 Daisy Hill Farm House is a historic building in Johnsonville, Wellington, New Zealand.

 The house was built in about 1860 for Robert Bould, a pioneer farmer.
 He came to New Zealand with the New Zealand Company in the early 1840s and bought land for a sheep farm in Johnsonville in 1853.

 Between the world wars, the sheep farm became a dairy farm, run by Hayes and later Martelli.
 The land supported nearly forty Jerseys, brindles and Ayrshires without extra crops for feed.

 Built in a simplified Georgian style, it is one of the few remaining houses of this type in Wellington.
-The building is classified as a Category I ("places of special or outstanding historical or cultural heritage significance or value") historic place by the New Zealand Historic Places Trust.
+The building is classified as a Category 1 Historic Place (places of "special or outstanding historical or cultural heritage significance or value") by Heritage New Zealand.